-A history of culture and science
+A timeline of culture and science

-In 1905, Austrian baroness and author Bertha von Suttner became the first woman to win the Nobel Peace Prize, in recognition of her work with the pacifist movements in Germany and Austria.
+1905: Austrian baroness and author Bertha von Suttner became the first woman to win the Nobel Peace Prize, in recognition of her work with the pacifist movements in Germany and Austria.
 She was also widely seen as inspiring Alfred Nobel, with whom she corresponded, to create the Peace Prize.

-Previous Nobel Peace Prize Laureates include Martin Luther King (1964), Mother Teresa (1979) and Barack Obama (2009).
-Nobel Laureates in Literature include Ernest Hemingway (1954), Toni Morrison (1993), Dario Fo (1997) and Mario Vargas Llosa (2010).
-The oldest Laureate in literature was Doris Lessing, who won the prize in 2007 at the age of 87.
+Previous Nobel Peace Prize laureates include Martin Luther King (1964), Mother Teresa (1979) and Barack Obama (2009).
+Laureates in Literature include Ernest Hemingway (1954), Toni Morrison (1993), Dario Fo (1997) and Mario Vargas Llosa (2010).

 The Nobel week in Stockholm